 The most awaited season of the year is finally here.
-The heat, the sweat, and the longer daytime aren’t going to waive teenagers from having the most exciting days.
+The heat, the sweat, and the longer daytime aren’t going to stop teenagers from having the most exciting days.
 The same goes for Philadelphia.
 Everything comes to life during summer.
 There are colorful parties and festivals, and most restaurants and bars have their customers on outdoor terraces and rooftops.
 The City of Brotherly Love offers endless options for teenagers to have a memorable holiday.

-Below we have gathered a list of 20 activities so you don’t have to worry about what to do with a teenager in Philadelphia during summer.
+Below, we have gathered a list of 20 activities so you don’t have to worry about what to do with a teenager in Philadelphia during summer.
 Prepare your notes and dive down to the list below.